 Difficulty swallowing food or liquids is a serious problem for seniors.
 This is often caused by a condition called dysphagia, which could cause malnutrition, dehydration, or aspiration pneumonia.
 It’s estimated that this condition affects 15% of seniors and up to 68% of nursing home residents.
-To keep your older adult safe and healthy, Vive Health shares 7 expert tips on managing dysphagia.
+To keep your aging loved ones safe and healthy, Vive Health shares seven expert tips on managing dysphagia.

 Dysphagia, or difficulty with swallowing, affects an estimated 6 million seniors in the United States.

-Dysphagia (pronounced dis-fay-gee-ah) typically results from the weakening of mouth and throat muscles.
+Dysphagia (pronounced dis-fay-gee-ah) typically results from the weakening of the mouth and throat muscles.

-It can be caused by aging, diseases like multiple sclerosis (MS), cancer, or Alzheimer’s disease, or from a medical trauma like a stroke.
+It can be caused by aging, diseases like multiple sclerosis (MS), cancer, or Alzheimer’s disease, or by a medical trauma like a stroke.

 A dysphagia diagnosis is typically evaluated through a swallow test administered by a speech pathologist.